How To Use A Pumice Stone, From The Pros + What Not To Do

 "You want to make sure to keep the pumice stone clean because the built-up skin cells can act as a fomite and harbor bacteria that can be passed back to your skin or other areas on the body during its next use," board-certified dermatologist Nava Greenfield, M.D., explains.

 To do so, pop your pumice stone in a bowl of warm water and antibacterial soap, Greenfield says.
-You can add a bristle brush to your cleaning routine if you find your pumice stone has larger holes that catch more dead skin.
+You can add a bristle brush to your cleaning routine if you find your pumice stone has larger holes that catch more dead skin cells.

 "Another alternative would be to soak the stone in a diluted bleach or vinegar solution to kill bacteria," Marcus notes.
 She recommends doing this soak once every few weeks if you regularly use your pumice stone.
 If it's an occasional tool you pull out, then just be sure to clean it after every use.